wp-plugins/social-polls-by-opinionstage/readme.txt

 Tested up to: 4.0
 Stable tag: trunk

 Add a powerful & easy-to-use polling solution to your site.
-Create beautiful polls that boost time on site, drive new traffic and can even generate revenue.
+Create beautiful polls that boost time on site, drive traffic to your site.

 == Description ==